AriFordsham/GHCWiki/sebastian-and-simon.md

 - #17673: Eta-expansion, WW and NOINLINE, #17690: WW for coercions
   - Far future: Have one unified WW for eta expansion (based on `CoreArity`), coercions (no analysis info needed) and unboxing (Strictness/CPR)?
+  - I think Arity analysis and CPR analysis share the same underlying
+    principle: Unwrap constructors (/ lambdas!) while it is still cheap doing so.
+    Maybe we could unify this into one transformation that does eta-expansion, CPR expansion and coercion expansion at the same time?

 - #17881, #17896: eta reduction based on Demand